 - Direct Transfer.
 When making a QCD, the money needs to go directly from your IRA to your chosen, qualified charity.
 This can happen electronically, by mail or your IRA custodian can send a check payable to the charity to you so that you can personally deliver the donation.

 - Charity Eligibility.
 The charity must be approved by the IRS for you to get the tax benefit.
-Approved charities include 501(c)(3) organizations and houses of worship.
+Approved charities include 501(c)(3) organizations501(C)(3) is an IRS code for tax-exempt nonprofit organizations and charities.
+Donations made to such organizations may be deducted from your taxes. and houses of worship.
 Note: Donor-advised funds are not eligible to receive QCDs.
 The IRS provides a searchable database here.

 - Distribution Limits.
 For 2019, the maximum amount an individual can count as a QCD is $100,000.
 If you are married and file a joint tax return, each spouse can donate $100,000 so long as they have individual IRA accounts to draw from.
 This limit can be reached by donating to as many charities as you wish.

 - IRA Rules.
 QCD rules apply to traditional IRAs and inherited IRAs.
 Active SEP and SIMPLE IRAs do not qualify.
 While you can make a QCD from a Roth IRA, it doesn’t come with any tax advantages.
 (Distributions from a Roth are already tax-free.)